joshboyan/minframeSite/README.md

  2. Clone the repo to your local machine from your terminal.
  `git clone https://github.com/joshboyan/minframe.git`

+ 3. Rename the folder.
+ `mv minframe PROJECTNAME`

- 3. Change directories into the repo you just cloned.
+ 4. Change directories into the repo you just cloned.
  `cd minframe`

- 4. Change the GitHub remote repository to one you own.
+ 5. Change the GitHub remote repository to one you own.
  `git remote set-url origin https://github.com/USERNAME/OTHERREPOSITORY.git`

- 5. Verify the remote URL has changed.
+ 6. Verify the remote URL has changed.
  `git remote -v`

- 6. Install the node_module dependencies.
+ 7. Install the node_module dependencies.
  `npm install`

+ 8. Install gulp-cli globally.
+ `npm install -g gulp-cli`

- 7. Start up the automated build and open chrome with Live Reload.
+ 9. Start up the automated build and open chrome with Live Reload.
  `gulp`

- 8. Open _components_ folder with your favorite text editor and create HTML markup in _layouts_ and _pages_, add your Sass styles to _scss_ and JavaScript to _js_.
+ 10. Open _components_ folder with your favorite text editor and create HTML markup in _layouts_ and _pages_, add your Sass styles to _scss_ and JavaScript to _js_.

- 9. To stop automated workflow tools.
+ 11. To stop automated workflow tools.
  `ctr c OR cmd c`

  ##Tutorial